ZhichGaming/iConvert/README.md

 # iConvert
-This is a project made for a challenge(Day 19) of Hacking With Swift.
+This is a project made for a challenge(Day 19 of Hacking With Swift).

 This app made for iPhone can convert temperatures, weight, volume and time units.